Alex as Well

 Published on: 03 June 2014 Author: Alyssa Brugman

 Why aren't there more YA books about transgendered, cross-dressing or intersex teens?
+Author Alyssa Brugman talks about writing trans and intersex characters, creating authentic voices and the need for more representation in teen and children's literature.

 Young people who experiment with gender, who identify as neither or both gender in various ways, are not much discussed in young adult fiction, which seems very odd when gender, sexual awareness and identity make up so much of the rest of young adult fiction.
 It doesn't make any sense, does it?